jasperanders/ContentMachine/content/resources/03 🦊 GitLab/03 Setting Up a GitLab CI Pipeline.md

 # Setting Up a GitLab CI Pipeline

 If you don't know what a pipeline is supposed to do, check out [[01 Understanding DevOps#CI Pipeline|this]].
+For following along, make sure, that you have followed the [[03 Setup|setup steps]] until here.
+If you don't want to follow along, you can still understand how a pipeline works.

 In the [[00 Motivation|Motivation Section]] we laid out some tasks we want our pipeline to perform.
 The stages of our pipeline will be the following:

 1. **Build Stage:** We will build the docker image defined in our `Dockerfile` and push it to the [[02 GitLab Container Registry Integration|GitLab Registry]].
 2. **Release Stage:** We tag the image build in stage 1 with `:latest`.
 In theory, this step is not necessary, we could have just tagged the image in the previous step.
 If we had a staging server, we could tag a staging image here.